mariah622/photoportfolio/README.md

 This app is meant to run with a custom backend, see link: https://github.com/mariah622/photoportfolio_backend.
 Follow instructions to create backend before continuing as if you do not run the backend, no information will display .

-git clone photoportfolio
+First, git clone photoportfolio
-npm install to install dependencies. npm start to get photoportfolio running.
+Then, type 'npm install' to install dependencies.
+After than type 'npm start' to get photoportfolio running.
-Add your favorite cameras, photos or photographers so others can take a look and be inspired!
+Now, you can add your favorite cameras, photos or photographers so others can take a look and be inspired!!!

 ## Contributing